SatynarayanMaurya/Todo-Application/README.md

 # Todo Application

-Description

-This is a Todo application that allows users to manage their tasks efficiently.
-Users can log in with their email and password, and their session is saved in localStorage.
-Without logging in, users cannot create or manage todos.
-Once logged in, users can create, delete, and mark todos as completed or important.
-Todos are categorized into incomplete and completed sections, ensuring easy task management.
-All todos are saved in localStorage, so they persist even after the user refreshes the page or returns later.
-The application also features a logout functionality that clears the user's session and returns them to the home page.

-#Features

-User Authentication: Users must log in with an email and password to access the todo functionalities.

-#Todo Management:

-Create new todos

-Delete existing todos

-Mark todos as completed

-Mark todos as important

-#Todo Organization:

-Incomplete todos are displayed at the top.

-Completed todos are moved to a separate section at the bottom.

-Persistent Storage: All todos are saved in localStorage, ensuring they persist across sessions.

-Logout Functionality: Users can log out, which removes their email from localStorage and redirects them to the home page.

-Private Route: Ensures that only authenticated users can access the todo management route.

-#Technologies Used

-Frontend: React.js

-State Management: useState, useEffect

-Icons: react-icons

-Storage: localStorage

-#Installation

-Navigate to the project directory:

-cd todo-app

-Install the dependencies:

-npm install

-Start the development server:

-npm start

-#Usage

-Open the application in your browser at http://localhost:3000.

-Log in using your email and password.

-Navigate to the /todos route to manage your tasks.

-Create, delete, or mark your todos as completed or important.

-Log out when done to clear your session.

-#Components

-Login: Handles user authentication.

-TodoList: Displays the list of todos.

-TodoItem: Represents a single todo item with options to mark as completed or important.

-PrivateRoute: Ensures routes are accessible only to logged-in users.

-#LocalStorage Structure

-email: Stores the logged-in user's email.

-todos: Stores the array of todos, each with properties such as id, task, completed, and important.

-#Future Enhancements

-Add support for user registration.

-Implement a backend for storing todos on a server.

-Add due dates and reminders for todos.

-Improve the UI/UX with additional styling and animations.

-#Contributing
+A simple Todo application where users can manage their tasks efficiently.
+Users must log in with their email and password to access the application, and all tasks are stored in `localStorage` to ensure they persist across sessions.

+## Features

+- **User Authentication**: Secure login system using email and password.
+- **Todo Management**:
+  - Add new todos.
+  - Delete existing todos.
+  - Mark todos as completed or important.
+- **Task Organization**:
+  - Incomplete todos are displayed at the top.
+  - Completed todos are moved to a separate section.
+- **Persistent Storage**: All data is stored in `localStorage`.
+- **Logout Functionality**: Clears session data and returns the user to the home page.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Starts the app in development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+Optimizes the build for the best performance.

+### `npm run test`

+Launches the test runner in the interactive watch mode.

+## Usage

+1. **Login**: Users must log in with an email and password.
+2. **Manage Todos**: Navigate to `/todos` to create, delete, and manage your tasks.
+3. **Logout**: Click logout to end your session and clear your login information from `localStorage`.

+## LocalStorage Structure

+- `email`: Stores the user's email for session management.
+- `todos`: Stores the user's todos with properties like `id`, `task`, `completed`, and `important`.

+## Future Enhancements

+- Mobile responsiveness improvements.
+- Accessibility features for enhanced user experience.
+- Add due dates and reminders for tasks.

+## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and submit a pull request with your improvements.

-#License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-#Acknowledgments

-Inspired by various task management applications.

-Thanks to the React and open-source community for their contributions.

-#Contact
+## Contact

-For any questions or suggestions, please reach out at satynaryanmaurya989@gmail.com.
+For any questions or suggestions, please reach out at [your email].